FrandSX/sxtools2-blender/README.md

 ## Installation:
 - Download the zip file, uncompress it, then install and enable sxtools2.py through the Blender add-on interface
 - Point the library folder in SX Tools 2 prefs to the unzipped folder
-- SX Tools 2 will appear in the top right corner of the 3D view
+- Pick your asset library .json file if you also use [SX Batcher](https://github.com/FrandSX/sxbatcher-blender)
-- Open the Misc-tab in the top right corner of the 3D View, pull the tab in from side of the screen
+- SX Tools 2 will appear as a tab in the top right corner of the 3D view

 ## Getting Started:

-Now would be a good time to visit the new [Documentation Site](https://www.notion.so/SX-Tools-for-Blender-Documentation-9ad98e239f224624bf98246822a671a6)
+Now would be a good time to visit the [Documentation Site](https://www.notion.so/SX-Tools-for-Blender-Documentation-9ad98e239f224624bf98246822a671a6)

 ## Exporting to Game Engines
 ![Pipeline Overview](/images/sxtools-pipeline.png)

 The basic flow for using SX Tools in game development is as follows: